14sudharsan/MacAddress/README.md

 ==========================
   1. Any Linux server(mine is ubuntu 18.04) with Docker installed.

-  2. Install following linux packages curl and jq

-  3. signup in https://macaddress.io and get the apikey to used in program to generate the output.
+  2. signup in https://macaddress.io and get the apikey to used in program to generate the output.

 Usage